SAP/jenkins-library/documentation/docs/steps/abapEnvironmentPullGitRepo.md

 ```

 It is optional to provide a branch.
 However, if you also want to use this file for the abapEnvironmentCheckoutBranch step it is recommended to follow the above structure.
 If you want to pull a specific commit, either a `commitID` or a `tag` can be specified.
+If both are specified, the `tag` will be ignored.

 If you want to read the host and credentials from the cloud foundry service key of the respective instance, the configuration could look as follows: